myrne/faithful/README.md

 * The functions don't have a callback argument.
 * The functions return a [Promises/A+](http://promises-aplus.github.io/promises-spec/) promise (powered by [Promiscuous](https://npmjs.org/package/promiscuous)).
-* The iterator is not passed a callback argument.
-Instead, an iterator is expected to return a promise.
+* The iterator is not passed a callback function as its last argument.
+Instead, the iterator must return a promise.
 If the iterator throws an error or does not return a promise-like object (i.e. it does not have a `then` method), then the promise returned by the Faithful function will fail.

 #### Note about CoffeeScript